kuharich/GitHub-Search/README.md

 The first screen will contain a search bar that can search through any user on the GitHub website at the top with a list of results underneath.
 Each item should contain the avatar image and the username.
-The list view shall not be paginated.
+The list view should not be paginated.